ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/smartphones-and-mobile/debugging_with_mte_on_pixel8/how-to-2.md

 git clone https://github.com/rlopez3d/mte_test_app
 ```

-Once downloaded to your local machine, launch Android Studio and open the Android project in this location.
+Once downloaded to your local machine, launch Android Studio, and open the Android project in the same location.
 By default, Android Studio displays your project files in the Android view.

 Click on the **Project** view selector in the top-left area, below the menu bar, and select **Project Source Files** option.